VOLCANIC

 Another group of features can be seen from the access road to the Yellowstone Park Service Stations.
 Three Sisters Springs is the most eye-catching among them, and accordingly the road is named Three Sisters Road.
 The three connected pools comprise at least four geysers.
 One of them, Mugwump Geyser, is located close to the north rim of the northernmost pool, so its vent is quite easy to spot.
 Two further geysers, Three Crater Geyser and UNNG-MYR-1, are also to be found within the northernmost pool.
 Mugwump Geyser and Three Crater Geyser have been the most active geysers of the cluster, even if that means only a few times per year.

 Three Sisters Springs, seen from the north.
-The vent of Mugwump Geyser is on the righthand side
+Three Crater Geyser erupting on July 24th, 2024.
+The vent of Mugwump Geyser is on the righthand side.

 Little Brother Geyser adjoins Three Sisters Springs to the east.
 Its activity varies considerably over the years.